 ASNC offers interactive Web-based activities for CME and CE Credit that are designed to increase learners’ competence in the field of nuclear cardiology.
-ASNC also offers online webinars on different topics in nuclear cardiology, as well as “Meetings on Demand” – these digital recordings of live meetings provide on-demand access to some of ASNC’s most popular courses, and self assessment modules that allow you to measure your knowledge in nuclear cardiology.
+These activities are online webinars on different topics in nuclear cardiology, “Meetings on Demand” that present digital recordings of live meetings providing you on-demand access to some of ASNC’s most popular courses, and self assessment modules that allow you to measure your knowledge in nuclear cardiology.

 Nuclear Cardiology Knowledge Self-Assessment Product (NCKSAP)

 NEW!
-ASNC is developing an all-new NCKSAP, currently four modules are available for purchase on the topic of Physics & Instrumentation, Radiopharmaceuticals, Risk Stratification and General Nuclear Cardiology Imaging.
+ASNC is developing an all-new NCKSAP, currently five modules are available for purchase on the topics of Physics & Instrumentation, Radiopharmaceuticals, Risk Stratification, General Nuclear Cardiology Imaging and Tests & Procedures/Protocols.
 Physicians can earn 2.5 CME credits with each module.
 Each module has 30 questions and answers, discussions, and references that are designed to test the learner’s knowledge on nuclear cardiology.

 ASNC Nuclear Cardiology 2014: Module 1

 NEW!
 As a leader in cardiovascular education, the American Society of Nuclear Cardiology has developed an MOC Part II module specifically geared toward nuclear cardiology.
 The module is comprised of 35 questions, with answers, discussions, references, and objectives to test the learner’s knowledge in nuclear cardiology.
 The American Board of Internal Medicine (ABIM) has approved this module for 10 MOC points that count toward your recertification with ABIM.
-Physicians can also earn 2.5 CME credits and 10 MOC points.
+Physicians can also earn 2.5 CME credits.